 Analysis of response variables:

-We used aboveground biomass data to examine the potential of the cover crops as N sinks.
+Aboveground biomass data was used to examine the potential of the cover crops as N sinks.
 Figure 4 shows dry cover crop biomass in kg/ha of fall interseeded ryegrass, spring interseeded ryegrass, and spring cereal rye.
 Spring biomass was highest in the cereal rye treatment, which is not surprising because of the different life history traits of these two cover crop species.
 However, when we measured the N contained in that aboveground biomass (Figure 5), we found that because of the higher percent N content of the ryegrass, there is similar N retention provided by both cover crop species in these two treatments.

 - There is a similar capacity for N retention and reduced N leaching in interseeded ryegrass and post-harvest cereal rye.